cyph/pqcrypto.js/packages/sphincs/README.md

 A simple JavaScript wrapper is provided to make SPHINCS easy to use in Web applications.

 N.B.
-Unless interoperability with other SPHINCS implementations is a hard requirement, it is recommended to use [supersphincs](https://github.com/cyph/supersphincs) instead of this.
+Unless interoperability with other SPHINCS implementations is a hard requirement, it is recommended to use [supersphincs](https://github.com/cyph/pqcrypto.js/tree/master/packages/supersphincs) instead.

 ## Example Usage